- Clinical science

 - Inflammatory bowel disease (often associated with anal fistulas and abscesses)

-Always consider the possibility of a concurrent colorectal carcinoma!
+Always consider the possibility of concurrent colorectal carcinoma!

 The differential diagnoses listed here are not exhaustive.